geogardenclub/geogardenclub.github.io/docs/business-guide/intern-management.md

 * What is the “core value” of the app from your experience?
 * Do you feel like our messaging in the App Store/website/socials matches the product?

-# Core Intern Project
-Now that you've gotten to know GeoGardenClub's brand, audience, website, and socials, meet with Jenna to discuss the core work of your internship.

 # Offboarding

-* GeoGardenClub: If you aren't planning on continuing use of GeoGardenClub, delete the account and cancel the subscription.
+* GeoGardenClub: If the intern isn't planning on continuing use of GeoGardenClub, delete the account and cancel the subscription.
-* Meta: Jenna will remove access.
-* AppStoreConnect: Jenna will remove access.
-* Apple Ads: Jenna will remove access.
-* Google Play: Jenna will remove access.
-* Google Analytics: Jenna will remove access.
-* Applyra: If you aren't planning on continuing to use Applyra, delete the account.
+* Applyra: If they aren't planning on continuing to use Applyra, intern can delete the account.

+Jenna will remove access from:
+* Meta
+* AppStoreConnect
+* Apple Ads
+* Google Play
+* Google Analytics